Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Background Related Work

 People, both in real life and on the Internet, tend to associate with like-minded people~\cite{kamin2019social,huckfeldt1995political,halberstam2016homophily,barbera2014social,barbera2015tweeting,quattrociocchi2011opinions,hanley2022special}.
-Wojcieszak \textit{et~al.}~\cite{wojcieszak2009online} find that while the majority of political discussions online are between participants that share the same viewpoint, many users \textit{do} enjoy conversations with people with different viewpoints~\cite{stromer2003diversity}.
-Social media can thus have the benefit of exposing individuals to multiple views allowing many to interact with different types of people~\cite{barbera2015tweeting,de2021no,quattrociocchi2011opinions}.
-Despite this potential, past works have found that many social media platforms are one of the main reasons for high degrees of political polarization across the globe~\cite{cacciatore2016end,kamin2019social,heltzel2020polarization,pew2017partisan}.
-Cass Sunstein, Garett \textit{et al.}, and Quattrociocchi \textit{et al.} all argue that the ``individualized'' experience offered by social media platforms comes with the risk of creating ``information cocoons'' and ``echo chambers'' that accelerate polarization~\cite{sunstein2018social,garrett2009echo,quattrociocchi2016echo}.
-Conover \textit{et al.}~\cite{conover2011predicting}, for example, find that different structures of conversations on Twitter interactions are often heavily influenced by Twitter's own structure fostering increased levels of politically polarized conversations.
-Bessi \textit{et al.}~\cite{bessi2016users}, examining the behaviors of over 12 million users, find that partisan echo chambers were driven by the algorithms of both Facebook and YouTube.
-Torres \textit{et al.}~\cite{torres2022manufacture} find the specific Twitter behavior of ``follow trains'' induced highly politically polarized behavior on the platform.
+Wojcieszak {et~al.}~\cite{wojcieszak2009online} find that while the majority of political discussions online are between participants who share the same viewpoint, many users \textit{do} enjoy conversations with people with different viewpoints~\cite{stromer2003diversity}.
+Despite this, past works have found that social media platforms are one of the drivers of political polarization ~\cite{cacciatore2016end,kamin2019social,heltzel2020polarization,pew2017partisan}.
+Sunstein, Garett {et~al.}, and Quattrociocchi {et~al.} all argue that the ``individualized'' experience offered by social media platforms comes with the risk of creating ``information cocoons'' and ``echo chambers'' that accelerate polarization~\cite{sunstein2018social,garrett2009echo,quattrociocchi2016echo}.
+Conover {et~al.}~\cite{conover2011predicting} find that Twitter/X's structure fosters increased levels of politically polarized conversations.
+Bessi {et~al.}~\cite{bessi2016users}, examining the behaviors of 12~million users, find that partisan echo chambers are driven by the algorithms of both Facebook and YouTube.
+Torres {et~al.}~\cite{torres2022manufacture} find the specific Twitter behavior of ``follow trains'' induce highly politically polarized behavior on the platform.